leoloso/gatowebsites/content/docs/guides/config/configuring-the-voyager-client-for-the-single-endpoint.md

 ---
 title: Configuring the Voyager client for the single endpoint
-metaDesc: Configuring the URL to access the single endpoint's interactive schema client.
+description: Configuring the URL to access the single endpoint's interactive schema client.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 800
 ---